Is This Nationwide Mortgage Lender My Only HARP Refi Option

 offer that is worthwhile?
 There's one way to find out!

-If your current home loan is owned by Freddie Mac, here a list of lenders who participate in the Making Home Affordable Program -- Home Affordable Refinance Lenders - Refinancing Options for Borrowers With Freddie Mac-Owned Mortgages
+If your current home loan is owned by Freddie Mac, here a list of lenders who participate in the Making Home Affordable Program -- (this list has since been deleted from the Freddie Mac site.)

 Give them each a call and compare their offers to your nationwide mortgage lender's offer that is claiming to be unique and advantageous.